|Pilot 2nd Lt. George Philip Gaffney

 This P-47 crashed near Sawan village near the Saidor Gap in the Finisterre

-During November 1997, a US Army CILHI wreck survey in the area gathered information on two aircraft wrecks in the area.
+During November 1997, a team from US Army CILHI was conducting a wreck survey in the area and obtained information on two aircraft wrecks potentially located in the area.
 These later proved to be this aircraft and L-4A Grasshopper 43-29071.

 Leahy and Alfred